imcity-dev/docs-im-city/index.md

 ## What is IM.CITY?

-IM.CITY is a prototype digital city platform on top of the [CityOS Framework].
+IM.CITY is a prototype digital city platform built on top of the [CityOS Framework].

 [CityOS Framework]: https://cityos.dev "The Operating System for Digital/Virtual Cities"